awangga/NFCReader/README.md

 # NFCReader
-Cheap NFCReader with Arduino Uno CH340
+Cheap NFCReader with Arduino Uno CH340 and PN532
 ## Driver Instalation
 ### Mac OSX
 1. Download and install from folder driver